singularity-energy/open-grid-emissions/ISSUES.md

 ## Gross to net generation conversion
 - [ ] Filter out regression values if slope > 1?
 - [ ] if regression intercept is positive, re-run regression forcing intercept through zero
-- [ ] Add method to deal with negative GTN ratios
 - [ ] Improve method for assumed values in GTN conversion (identigy similar plant types)
 - [ ] Look into whether imputation of missing gross generation is needed
    - very small amount of emissions